kshetline/tubular_time/README.md

 getDaysInMonth(year?: number, month?: number): number;
 ```

 The range of dates excluded due to Julian/Gregorian switch-over only.
-If no days are exclude, the result is `null`.
+If no days are excluded, the result is `null`.
 If days are excluded, a two-element array is returned. `result[0]` is the first day dropped, `result[1]` is the last day dropped:

 ```typescript
 getMissingDateRange(year?: number, month?: number): number[] | null;